 To transfer small amounts of data between computers, you can use sftp or scp.

 Use the Globus data transfer network to transfer large data files between Princeton computers and also to/from computers at other institutions.
 For more information about Globus, see Globus Data Transfer at Princeton on the Research Computing web site.

 Many tools and techniques are available for visualizing data.
-For general visualization questions, send e-mail to firstname.lastname@example.org or come to the Thursday afternoon help session where specialized visualization assistance is available.
+For general visualization questions, send e-mail to firstname.lastname@example.org or come to a help session where specialized visualization assistance is available.
 For help with visualization of geographic data, often referred to as Geographical Information Systems (GIS), refer to the Getting Started with Geographic Information Systems document on the Research Computing web site.

 For More Information

-Answers to common questions about use of Research Computing systems can be found in the FAQ section of the Research Computing web site and on the AskRC web site.
-You can also send questions to cses@Princeton.EDU or come to one of the Help Sessions on Tuesday from 10:00 - 11:00 and Thursday from 2:00 - 3:00 in 347 Lewis Library.
+Answers to common questions about Research Computing systems can be found in the FAQ section of the Research Computing web site.
+You can also send questions to email@example.com or attend a help session for one-on-one help.